-- an outline of the Special Education program and services that will be received; - specialized health support services needed to enable the student to attend school; - a list of the accommodations the student requires; - a list of all subjects/courses in which the student requires modified expectations and/or accommodations, and all alternative programs; - the student's current level of achievement in each modified subject or course and/or alternative program area; - specific educational expectations for each reporting period in each subject or course in which modified expectations are required and/or in each alternative program area; - the Pathway to Independence Plan (PIP) that identifies development of independence skills needed for a student to succeed in school and life after school (Pathway to Independence Planning (PIP)); - the assessment methods to be used to assess the student's achievement of the modified or alternative expectations; - a statement about the way in which student's progress will be reviewed; and the dates on which reports will be issued to parent(s)/guardian(s); and - as per Program Policy Memorandum 156, a transition plan must be included to ensure continuity of programs and services for students with Special Education needs and to improve student achievement and well-being.
+- an outline of the Special Education program and services that will be received; - specialized health support services needed to enable the student to attend school; - a list of the accommodations the student requires; - a list of all subjects/courses in which the student requires modified expectations and/or accommodations, and all alternative programs; - the student's current level of achievement in each modified subject or course and/or alternative program area; - specific educational expectations for each reporting period in each subject or course in which modified expectations are required and/or in each alternative program area; - the Pathway to Independence Plan (PIP) that identifies development of independence skills needed for a student to succeed in school and life after school (Pathway to Independence Planning (PIP)); - the assessment methods to be used to assess the student's achievement of the modified or alternative expectations; - a statement about the way in which the student's progress will be reviewed and the dates on which reports will be issued to Parent(s)/Guardian(s); and - as per Program Policy Memorandum 156, a transition plan must be included to ensure continuity of programs and services for students with Special Education needs and to improve student achievement and well-being.

 The IEP is collaboratively developed by a team of people who know the student best.
-Members of the team should include the parent(s)/guardian(s), the student's teacher(s), Special Education Teacher, the Principal and where appropriate, Multidisciplinary Team.
+Members of the team should include the Parent(s)/Guardian(s), the student's teacher(s), Special Education Teacher, the Principal and where appropriate, Multidisciplinary Team.
 The Principal is responsible for ensuring the implementation and review of the IEP.

-Parent(s)/guardian(s) and students (who are sixteen (16) years of age or older) must be consulted in the development (including revision) of the IEP and must receive a copy upon completion.
-(SE9 A Parent/Guardian to the Identification, Placement and Review Committee (IPRC) Process).
+Parent(s)/Guardian(s) and students (who are sixteen (16) years of age or older) must be consulted in the development (including revision) of the IEP and must receive a copy upon completion.
+(A Parent/Guardian Guide to Special Education).
 The IEP consultation and review process must be documented.